appveyor/website/src/docs/enterprise/running-builds-on-gce.md

 ## Prepare Master VM snapshot

-* Optionally restart Master VM to ensure AppVeyor build agent is started on automatically iteractively
+* Optionally restart Master VM to ensure AppVeyor build agent is started on automatically interactively
 * Shutdown Master VM
 * In **Compute engine** menu select **Snapshots** and press **Create snapshot**
     * Set descriptive **Name**, for example **build-vm-2017-05-09**.
 It is handy to include date to manage build images versions